dulap16/Arduino-Drum-Pattern-Beat-Maker/README.md

 ![keypad](pngs/keypad.jpeg)

 The connections can be seen clearly in the image.
+From left to right, the cables are connected to digital pins from 9 to 2

 ### Connecting the 2 switches that control the current sound and when to print the pattern
 ![switches](pngs/switches.jpeg)